meerapatelmd/glitter/README.md

 the R console.
 A file recovery feature enables easy retrieval of a previously deleted file directly from the R console.
 For package deployment, helper functions allow for a concurrent deployment of both a new package release to a GitHub repository and an updated pkgdown GitHub Page.
-See [glitter's GitHub Page](https://meerapatelmd.github.io/glitter/) for more information.

 ## Installation
 ```